Envirometrix/plotKML/README.md

     #> Writing to KML...
     #> Closing  raster__raster(as(L7,__Raster_),_layer_=_1).kml
     #> Object written to: raster__raster(as(L7,__Raster_),_layer_=_1).kml

+We are working on defining an extension to `stars` object with a temporal dimension as a wrapper around `RasterBrickTimeSeries` methods.

+Let’s focus now on Vector data cubes:

     # Vector data cube
     data(air, package = "spacetime")